 In this recipe for Kerala style brown rice payasam or pudding, we use only cardamom to flavor the dessert.

-Brown rice pudding is a favorite of mine and it goes very well as a dessert for celebrations and also the routine lunches and dinners.
+Brown rice pudding is a favorite of mine and it goes very well as a dessert for celebrations and also you can enjoy this as a simple every dessert with lunch or dinner.

-You can also use a non stick pan which makes the stirring part easier, but using a pressure cooker is the easiest and most convenient method where you have to do very less work and get the recipe done really fast!
+You can also use a non stick pot or large kadai or pan to make the payasam, but using a pressure cooker is the easiest and most convenient method where you have to do very less work and get the recipe done really fast!

 You basically cook the rice with half of milk and water until almost the rice is cooked and then simmer the cooked rice to perfection with the remaining milk and water, until the rice is cooked and soft and blended nicely to make the most delicious and yummy pal payasam or rice pudding.
 The addition of cardamom powder really adds much flavor to this brown rice payasam or brown rice pudding.